-A: None of the five countries to graduate so far have fallen back into the list.
+A: None of the six countries to graduate so far have fallen back into the list.
 The criteria are designed asymmetrically, so that it is harder to leave the list than it is to be included in the first place.
 The length of time during which a country is under consideration – totalling at least nine years – means that development must be sustained over a long period.
 The CDP monitors countries during and afterwards to ensure that progress is on track.
 Several countries which have faced setbacks like natural disasters during the graduation process have had their preparatory period before graduation extended.

 A: Careful management of the transition to graduation and beyond is essential.
 In general, LDC governments are recommended to establish a consultative mechanism to help with the preparation of the transition strategy, in order to mitigate the potential impacts of the withdrawal of international support measures.
 For example, if LDC governments need more financial resources, domestic tax reforms and international tax cooperation and transparency will be important in ensuring long-term fiscal sustainability.